kapshere/portfolio-palooza-40-55/public/blog-posts/blockchain-for-sme.md

-# Public Blockchain Network May Have a Use Case for the SME Segment
+# Public Blockchain Network are perfect for SME Segment

 In the recent past we can see that there is a lot of interest in the public blockchain networks like Bitcoin, Ethereum and others.
 There has been a gradual increase in the institutional adoption of digital assets.
 The use case of store of value is slowly getting attraction from wealthy people, retail and institutional investors.